 'The Cello Corner' is a music school, using the Suzuki method to teach the cello and musicianship/music theory.

 All teachers are professional performers, current or former members of high profile orchestras or ensembles (for more info please click on the 'Orchestra Studies' or 'Chamber Music' page) and teach or have been teaching at institutions like the Royal Academy or the Guildhall School of Music and Drama.

 Adults who learn with the Suzuki method don't have to attend group lessons but can choose to take part in two different groups per month and get to perform at the group concerts.

 Grades / Suzuki Graduations:

 Our Suzuki teachers prepare children for Suzuki graduations which happen once a year as well as grade examinations on request.
-Our Suzuki teachers are happy to prepare a child for garde 5 and grade 8 (grade 5 and 8 are neccessary for certain schools or universities).
+Our Suzuki teachers are happy to prepare a child for grade 5 and grade 8 (grade 5 and 8 are necessary for certain schools or universities).

-The student has to own a cello before they can start their lessons which is done best by hiring a cello from 'Stringers'.
+The student has to own a cello before he can start the lessons.
+We recommend hiring a cello from 'Stringers'.

 Concerts take place four times year, solo concerts at Christmas and in the summer and two group concerts in the autumn and in spring.

-The student is expected to practise every day of the week.
+The student is expected to practice every day of the week.

 10 minutes every day are more productive and effective than one hour three times a week.